1,000+ Opportunities

 org/grantmaking/#)

-Based on current listing details, eligibility includes: Organizations recognized as tax-exempt under 501(c)(3) and limited to specific counties in Southwestern Pennsylvania.
+According to the current listing, eligibility includes: Organizations recognized as tax-exempt under 501(c)(3) and limited to specific counties in Southwestern Pennsylvania.
 Does not support building funds, scholarships, or political activities.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.